PeterMakus/SeisMIC/_sources/modules/monitor/monitor.rst.txt

 +++++++++++++++++++++

 Again, the procedure is fairly similar to startin the correlation.
-Velocity stretch estimates are computed by the :class:`~seismic.monitor.monitor.Monitor` object.
+Velocity stretch estimates are computed by the :py:class:`~seismic.monitor.monitor.Monitor` object.
 Once again, usage with mpi is possible.
 Your velocity stretch estimate script could look something like this:

 .. code-block:: python